 Ticket Refund or Alternative Transportation

-In the rare situations when a passenger’s flight is delayed for 5 or more hours or cancelled, the passenger has more significant rights.
-You have two options to select from:
+In the rare cases when a passenger’s flight is delayed for 5 or more hours or cancelled, the passenger has more substantial rights.
+There are two options for you to choose from:

-- You can refuse the delayed or cancelled flight and choose a full ticket refund, meaning that you will also cancel your planned trip, and there won’t be a financial penalty for this.
+- You can refuse the cancelled or delayed flight and choose a full refund, meaning that you will also cancel your planned trip, and there won’t be a financial penalty for this.

 - You can agree to use an alternative flight that the airline arranges for you.

-As you can see, you have the right to choose the option that meets your needs.
+As you can see, you have the right to select the option that meets your needs.

 Right to Care

-Besides compensation for a disrupted flight resulting from an airline strike, passengers also have the right to care.
-Therefore, the airline must provide passengers with meals, beverages, and the opportunity to make two phone calls, fax messages, and emails.
-If your flight is rescheduled for the next day, the airline is obliged to provide you with a hotel, as well as transport from the airport to the hotel and back.
+In addition to compensation for a delayed or cancelled flight resulting from an airline strike, passengers are also entitled to the right to care.
+Therefore, the airline must provide passengers with meals, drinks, and the opportunity to make two phone calls, fax messages, and emails.
+When your flight is rescheduled for the next day, the airline is required to provide you with a hotel, as well as transport between the airport and the hotel.

 Upgrading and Downgrading

 In some instances, it happens the airline may either upgrade or downgrade your flight’s class when providing an alternative flight.
-In such cases, you need to understand specific rules and your rights:
+In such cases, you should know about specific rules and your rights:

 In case of upgrading: if your class has been upgraded, you won’t have to pay extra for this benefit.

-In case of downgrading: if your class is downgraded, the airline must reimburse you.
-Again, the compensation in this case is based on the distance of the flight:
+In case of downgrading: if your class is downgraded, the airline is obligated to reimburse you.
+Again, the compensation in this case entirely depends on the distance of the flight:

 - 30% of the cost of the flights that are 1,500 km or less;